kjbrum/Gulp-Project-Starter-Setup/README.md

 2. Folders and file paths can be changed in gulpfile.js

 **Note:** For WordPress projects, install Gulp into the theme directory

+## Build Task

++ The build task should be ran when your project is ready for production.
++ What does the build task do differently?
+  + Compress your images
+  + Minify your CSS and not create sourcemaps
+  + Not start BrowserSync